dwbrite/transmission/story.md

 > Joyce: Hey...
 Do you ever worry about getting caught?
 >
 > ???: As long as we play it safe we'll be fine.
-> We just have to clean up and make sure there are no *fuzz/cuts/distortion*.
+> We just have to clean up and make sure there are no *(stains or anything3)fuzz/cuts/distortion*.
 > It's not like it's something people haven't gotten away with before.

 Ouch.
 Maybe it’ll be better to go to bed before she gets home.